GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/faultMechanics/thermalConsolidation/Example.rst

   :start-after: <!-- SPHINX_ZERO_DISPLACEMENT_BC -->
   :end-before: <!-- SPHINX_ZERO_DISPLACEMENT_BC_END -->

-On the top surface, we impose the traction boundary condition and the non-isothermal boundary condition.
+On the top surface, we impose the traction boundary condition and the non-isothermal boundary condition specified in `(Bai, 2005) <http://gclx.xml-journal.net/en/article/id/3369>`__.
 We also fix the pore pressure to 0 Pa.

 .. literalinclude:: ../../../../../../../inputFiles/poromechanics/ThermoPoroElastic_consolidation_base.xml
   :language: xml